-You might be starting out in your career; no dependants; may have mostly no debt or short-term debt only.
+You might be starting out in your career; you may or may not have dependants; you may have little debt or short-term debt only.

-How you would support yourself if you became ill or disabled and weren’t able to work, either in the short term or long term?
+Think about how you would support yourself if you became ill or disabled and weren’t able to work, either in the short term or long term.
 Insurance cover may help protect your ability to earn an income and your independence.

-You may be more established in a career; with or without dependent children; may have long-term debts (eg. mortgage).
+You may be more established in a career; with or without dependent children; you may have longer-term debts (e.g. mortgage).

-Think about ongoing financial commitments you would have to cover if something happened to you.
-Insurance cover can protect your family and the lifestyle that you’ve worked hard to build.
+Think about ongoing financial commitments that would have to be covered if something happened to you.
+Having appropriate insurance cover can help protect your family and the lifestyle that you have worked hard to build.

 You may be more financially independent; with or without adult children; lower long-term debt.

 Think how medical treatments etc could affect savings.
-Insurance helps protect wealth, but it’s also possible if you have fewer commitments, your current cover may be more than you need.
+Insurance helps protect wealth, but it’s possible that with fewer commitments your current cover may be more than you need.
 Cover you had previously could end up costing you more in premiums than necessary.